-Upper Klamath Basin Comprehensive Agreement
+Upper Klamath Basin Comprehensive Agreement–Terminated

-• A Water Use Program that will increase inflows into Upper Klamath Lake at an annual average of at least 30,000 acre feet by reducing water use in key reaches of the tributaries above the lake, while also providing a stable, sustainable basis for the continuation of irrigated agriculture;
+• A Water Use Program that would increase inflows into Upper Klamath Lake at an annual average of at least 30,000 acre feet by reducing water use in key reaches of the tributaries above the lake, while also providing a stable, sustainable basis for the continuation of irrigated agriculture;

 • A Riparian Program designed to permanently improve and protect riparian conditions;